vwd-33/VWD/src/pages/distro/index.md

       WITCHBLOOD (usa) - "Sorceress of the Black Sun" LP: $20.00

+      WODULF (gre) - "...from the Corpsegates" LP: $28.00

+      WODULF (gre) - "Venom from the Mouth of the Dead" LP: $28.00

+      WODULF (gre) - "Wargus Esto" LP: $28.00

+      WOLFKRIEG (rus) - "Ten Disturbed Years" LP: $25.00

+      WOLFKRIEG (rus) - "When The Cold Comes" LP: $25.00

       WOLFKRIEG (rus) - "Wolvish Reign" LP: $20.00

       WOODTEMPLE (pol) - "Forgotten Pride" LP: $18.00

+      WOTANORDEN (usa) - "From the Storm come the Wolves" 2LP: $32.00

+      WOTANORDEN (usa) - "The Hands of Fate" LP: $25.00

       XENOPHOBIC (ger) - "Evangelium der Vergasung" 2LP: $40.00